 1. What does “celebration” actually mean?

-“Celebration” means an event or act where people come together to mark an achievement, special occasion, or milestone with joy and festivity.
+“Celebration” means an event or act where people come together (or mark a moment) to acknowledge an achievement, special occasion, or milestone with joy and festivity.

 2. Can “celebration” describe both big and small events?

-Yes!
-Celebration can describe anything from a large public festival to a quiet family dinner marking a birthday or anniversary.
+Yes.
+Celebration can describe anything from a large public festival to a quiet family dinner marking a birthday, anniversary, graduation, or retirement.

 3. Is “celebration” always positive?